realA10001986/Time-Circuits-Display/README.md

 #### How to set the Real Time Clock (RTC):

 If you can't use network time (NTP) as a source of time, you need to manually adjust the TCD's clock.
-Moreover, manual adjustment is a required step when using GPS.
+Moreover, manual clock adjustment is a required prerequisite for using [GPS](#gps-receiver).
+Before setting the TCD's clock, it is essential that you set the correct time zone in the [Config Portal](#the-config-portal).

 Always set your actual local present time here; if you want to display some other time, use the Time Travel function.
-Note: The time you entered will be changed if/when the device has access to authoritative time such as via NTP or GPS.
-For DST (daylight saving) and GPS, it is essential that you first set the correct time zone in the [Config Portal](#the-config-portal).

 - Hold ENTER to invoke main menu
 - Press ENTER repeatedly until "SET CLOCK" is displayed and the *Present Time* display shows a date and time